robrwo/Plack-Middleware-Greylist/README.md

 ## retry\_after

 This sets the `Retry-After` header value, in seconds.
-It defaults to 61 seconds, which is the minimum allowed value.
+It defaults to 1 + `expiry_time` (61) seconds, which is the minimum allowed value.

 Note that this does not enforce that a client has waited that amount of time before making a new request, as long as the number of hits per minute is within the allowed rate.